 As you surf the web, internet browsers collect data about your preferences, searches, and internet history.
-It's a good idea to periodically clear your cache (or the collection of stored data, like your browser history), in order to keep your browser running optimally.
+It's a good idea to periodically delete your history or clear your cache (or the collection of stored data, like your browser history), in order to keep your browser running optimally.

-If you want to clear your Google chrome history, here's a step-by-step guide.
+If you want to clear your Google chrome history and clear your browser, here's a step-by-step guide.
 You can also easily delete a google gmail account.

 1. Open Google Chrome on your computer.
 Click the 3 dots in the top right corner of the application.